ABOUT THE FIIRM

 Use my education, training, and years of hands-on professional and personal experience to help you get your financial affairs in order as you prepare for divorce or recent uncoupling.

-As a wife, mom of a teenage son, and daughter of a widow – trust me when I tell you that I have TONS of personal experience that you can leverage the crap out of.
+As a primary breadwinner, mom of a teenage son, big sister, and daughter – trust me when I tell you that I have TONS of personal experience that you can leverage the crap out of.

 Ready to tackle it all now?